Vietnamese boat people: Exodus in 1978–1979

 Although a few thousand people had fled Vietnam by boat between 1975 and mid-1978, the exodus of the boat people began in September 1978.
 The vessel Southern Cross unloaded 1,200 Vietnamese on an uninhabited island belonging to Indonesia.
 The government of Indonesia was furious at the people being dumped on its shores, but was pacified by the assurances of Western countries that they would resettle the refugees.
-In October, another ship, the Hai Hong, attempted to land 2,500 refugees in Malaysia.
+In October 1978, another ship, the Hai Hong, attempted to land 2,500 refugees in Malaysia.
 The Malaysians declined to allow them to enter their territory and the ship sat offshore until the refugees were processed for resettlement in third countries.
-Additional ships carrying thousands of refugees soon arrived in Hong Kong and the Philippines and were also denied permission to land.
+More large ships carrying thousands of refugees began to arrive in Hong Kong territorial waters: the Huey Fong in December 1978 (3,318 refugees), the Skyluck, disguised as the Kylu, in February 1979 (2,651 refugees), and the Seng Cheong, disguised as the Sen On, in May (1,433 refugees).
 Their passengers were both ethnic Vietnamese and Hoa who had paid substantial fares for the passage.

 As these larger ships met resistance to landing their human cargo, many thousands of Vietnamese began to depart Vietnam in small boats, attempting to land surreptitiously on the shores of neighbouring countries.
 The people in these small boats faced enormous dangers at sea and many thousands of them did not survive the voyage.
 The countries of the region often "pushed back" the boats when they arrived near their coastline and boat people cast about at sea for weeks or months looking for a place where they could land.
 Despite the dangers and the resistance of the receiving countries, the number of boat people continued to grow, reaching a high of 54,000 arrivals in the month of June 1979, with a total of 350,000 in refugee camps in Southeast Asia and Hong Kong.
 At this point, the countries of Southeast Asia united in declaring that they had "reached the limit of their endurance and decided that they would not accept any new arrivals".